Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

+The concept of Jacobian will be pivotal to section~\ref{sec:general}.
 Examples of templates $T_{ji}$ are shown in figure~\ref{fig:model} for representative values of $N$, $\epsilon$, $n$, and $k_j$.

-We treat the signal strength modifier $\mu_1$ as our parameter of interest ($\mu$) and the background strength modifier $\mu_2$ as a nuisance parameter ($\theta$).
-In addition to the point estimator $\hat{\mu}$, we will also calculate confidence intervals $I$ at confidence level $\alpha$ such that ${\rm Prob}\left[ \mu_{\rm t} \in I \right]= \alpha$, regardless of the true value $\mu_{\rm t}$.
+In the following, we will use the notation $\mu=\mu_1$ and $\theta=\mu_2$ to highlight the different role played by each parameter.
+In addition to a point estimator for the POI ($\hat{\mu}$), we also want to calculate confidence intervals $I$ at confidence level $\alpha$ with the aim that ${\rm Prob}\left[ \mu_{\rm t} \in I \right]= \alpha$, regardless of the true value $\mu_{\rm t}$.
 In particular, we decide to report two-sided central confidence intervals at the conventional confidence level $\alpha =68.3\%$.
 We take the half-width $\hat{\sigma}_I$ of the intervals as an effective ``1$\sigma$'' standard deviation, and determine the mean and median of its sampling distribution from a large number of identically repeated pseudo-experiments.
 The coverage of $I$ is defined as the fraction of pseudo-experiments for which $\mu_{\rm t} \in I$.

-In order to verify that the coverage of $I$ does not depend on $\mu_{\rm t}$, two additional independent sets of data ${\bf y}_\pm$ are considered.
-The latter are generated as in eq.~\eqref{eq:ditrt} with the replacement
+In order to verify that the coverage of $I$ does not depend on $\mu_{\rm t}$, two additional independent data sets ${\bf y}_\pm$ are also considered.
+The latter are generated similarly to the left of eq.~\eqref{eq:ditrt} with the replacement

 where $\bar{\sigma}_{{\rm H}}$ is defined as the standard deviation of $\hat{\mu}$ when the MC templates $T_{ji}$ are replaced by their {\it true} values $\nu_{ji}$, or, equivalently, in the limit of infinite-size MC samples, that is $k_j\to\infty$.
 Clearly, $\mu_{\rm t}=1 \pm 5\bar{\sigma}_{{\rm H}}$ for these alternate data sets.